zydou/arti/doc/dev/notes/circuit-padding.md

 is NOT a congestion signal to the congestion control system (unlike TLS-induced blocking, which is such a signal).

-Addtionally, we do not have *any* interaction between padding and congestion control at client-side machines, because our [Client-side Blocking Design](#blocking-for-client-side-machines) only operates on the packaging of DATA cells from streams.
+Additionally, we do not have *any* interaction between padding and congestion control at client-side machines, because our [Client-side Blocking Design](#blocking-for-client-side-machines) only operates on the packaging of DATA cells from streams.
 With this design, client-side blocking is always safe to use, because blocking at this point only causes _local pushback_ on streams,